 In addition to the rides, there are other attractions and shows, including some character meet and greets.
 I mentioned the water skiing show, but another fan favorite is Miniland.

-Just like at the Legoland Discovery Centers, but much larger, this section of the park is dedicated to Lego creations of local and national landmarks.
-Some of the Florida landmarks include Kennedy Space Center and Daytona race track, but there are also landmarks from California, Las Vegas, New York, Washington DC and more…all built out of Legos.
+Just like at the LEGOLAND Discovery Centers, but much larger, this section of the park is dedicated to LEGO creations of local and national landmarks.
+Some of the Florida landmarks include Kennedy Space Center and Daytona race track, but there are also landmarks from California, Las Vegas, New York City, Washington D.C., and more…all built out of Legos.

-Legoland Florida’s waterpark is a separate park from Legoland park with its own admission ticket.
-However, Legoland’s waterpark is only available to guests of Legoland Florida Resort.
+LEGOLAND Florida’s waterpark is a separate park from LEGOLAND park with its own admission ticket.
+However, LEGOLAND water park is only available to guests of LEGOLAND Resort.
 (See other Orlando water parks.)

 In other words, you can’t just go to the waterpark and not the theme park.
-If you are visiting in the summer, I’d highly recommend adding in the water park and spending a few hours cooling off there in the afternoon.
+If you are visiting in the summer, I’d highly recommend adding in the water park and spending a few hours cooling off at the water rides there in the afternoon.